dipu-bd/lightnovel-crawler/README.md

                         (default: `all`)
-  -f, --force           Force replace any existing folder -i, --ignore          Ignore any existing folder (do not replace) -b, --byvol           Build separate books by volumes --login USER PASSWD   User name/email address and password for login --all                 Download all chapters
+  -f, --force           Force replace any existing folder -i, --ignore          Ignore any existing folder (do not replace) --single              Put everything in a single book --multi               Build separate books by volumes --login USER PASSWD   User name/email address and password for login --all                 Download all chapters
   --first [COUNT]       Download first few chapters (default: 10)